By Tyler Braun

 Endurance in Walt’s Life

-In his early twenties Walt faced another huge obstacle when his first cartoon character, Oswald the Lucky Rabbit, as well as his entire staff was forcibly taken from him after disputes with his distributer.
+In his early twenties, Walt faced another huge obstacle when his first cartoon character, Oswald the Lucky Rabbit, as well as his entire staff, was forcibly taken from him after disputes with his distributor.
 Walt’s entire team and his prized character were gone, everything that he had worked so hard for had gone up in smoke.
 It would have been all too easy for him to get fed up with the entertainment business and find another job, but Walt endured.
-As legend has it, on a train home to Los Angeles from meetings with the distributer in New York, Walt created the character we all know and love today as Mickey Mouse.
+As legend has it, on a train home to Los Angeles from meetings with the distributor in New York, Walt created the character we all know and love today as Mickey Mouse.

 Years later, Walt would again test the boundaries of endurance when he decided to bet everything he had on a full length feature cartoon, Snow White.
 Walt was ridiculed by the press who nicknamed the movie, “Disney’s Folly”.
 Many entertainment insiders urged Walt to stop production, telling him this was going to be nothing but a huge waste of time and money.